mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 >**Note**: If you are deploying to a new VPC, skip this step.

+### Prerequisites
+Before deploying MATLAB Web App Server within an existing Virtual Private Cloud (VPC), you must configure the VPC to enable connectivity.
+For details, see [Ensure connectivity in an existing VPC](#ensure-connectivity-in-an-existing-vpc).

+### Deploy to Existing VPC
 To deploy MATLAB Web App Server onto an existing VPC, select the **Existing VPC** template in [Step 1](#step-1-launch-template).
 In addition to the parameters listed in Step 2, you must also specify the following parameters.

 | Parameter  | Value |